-Lastly, we have familiarised ourselves with the work done by ROTHSCHILD and SOCIÉTÉ GÉNÉRALE as presented in their "Multi-criteria valuation analysis" and summarised in the offer document.
-We have held a number of meetings with their representatives in relation to this.
+Lastly, we have familiarised ourselves with the work done by ROTHSCHILD and SOCIÉTÉ GÉNÉRALE as presented in their "Multi-criteria valuation analysis" dated March 2018 and summarised in the offer document, and discussed their work with them.

 A quality review was performed by Olivier COURAU, Partner, who was not involved in this case.